urbanjost/M_orderpack/README.md

 ## Description

-This repository is a clone of ORDERPACK 2.0 from Michel Olagnon that has been restructured so as to be useable as an fpm(1) package; placed in a git(1) repository; and has a growing set of unit tests.
+This repository is a derivative of ORDERPACK 2.0 from Michel Olagnon that

+ o has been restructured so as to be useable as an fpm(1) package o been placed in a git(1) repository for version control o had man-pages and working demonstration programs of each procedure added o has a growing set of unit tests. o supports CHARACTER variables as well as numeric variables on many (but not all) of the procedures.

-ORDERPACK 2.0 provides Fortran procedures for General and Specialized Ranking and Sorting Routines.
+Like the original, ORDERPACK 2.1 provides Fortran procedures for General and Specialized Ranking and Sorting Routines.
 It includes Fortran 90 source code for Unconditional, Unique, and Partial Ranking, Sorting, and Permutation.

-    Authors: Michel Olagnon
+    Authors:
-    date: 2000-2012
+     o Michel Olagnon date: 2000-2012 wrote the original ORDERPACK 2.0 o John S. Urban, date: 2022 derived ORDERPACK 2.1 from ORDERPACK 2.0

 Suggestions, testing, test cases, feedback, and assistance welcome for the update.